You will be giving a big TREAT to your beginning piano students if you can find any for them.

 We love to have a haunted house somewhere nearby upon which we can focus unspecified fears and suspicion!
 I think this song achieves this atmosphere, employing many half steps and a tritone in the melody.

-Black Cat and Cats at Night are both a little bit harder than some of the other Halloween songs, because of skips, and little chords.
+Black Cat and Cats at Night, the next song, are both a little bit harder than some of the other Halloween songs, because of skips, and little chords.
 However, one of your most timid beginners is bound to want one song or the other just because they are about cats!

 Cats at Night is really fun, and a great favorite at my studio.
 All my students learn it at some point.
 The articulation (the "creeping" legato left hand and the staccato right hand chords) make it enough of a challenge for even a Level 1-2 student.